PrestaShop/prestashop.github.io/news/_posts/2016-09-26-introducing-prestonbot.md

 Then, PrestonBot can be able to add more labels regarding the pull request description: we will automatize the triage of contributions as most as possible, and focus our energy on review and merge.

-Finaly, we have some ideas to make the interaction between you and us (the core team) more enjoyable, introducing some mecanisms of gamification in the contribution process.
+Finally, we have some ideas to make the interaction between you and us (the core team) more enjoyable, introducing some mecanisms of gamification in the contribution process.

 We have listed on the Forge the ongoing issue related to this [topic](http://forge.prestashop.com/browse/BOOM-1363?jql=status%20%3D%20Open%20AND%20labels%20%3D%20Community), don’t hesitate to create new ones (using the « Community » label) to share your ideas on how we can work better together!
 And let us know what you think about PrestonBot.

 See you on [GitHub](https://github.com/PrestaShop/PrestaShop)!